-For each scenario of land plant evolution, our ancestral state reconstruction strongly supports the hypothesis that most recent common ancestor of land by plants was involved in symbiotic interactions with fungi.
+For each evaluated scenario of land plant evolution, our results support the hypothesis that the most recent common ancestor of land plants was involved in symbiotic interactions with fungi.
 This result is in accordance with evidence from the fossil record (Strullu-Derrien et al. 2014) and genomics (Karandashov et al. 2004; Wang et al. 2010; Delaux et al. 2015).
-For the herbaceous vegetation that started colonizing the land, characterized by small, rootless, leafless plants with simple rhizoid-based absorbing systems, this alliance with fungi is hypothesized to have been essential in overcoming major issues of nutrient and water limitation in the absence of existing soil (Kenrick & Crane 1997; Kenrick & Strullu-Derrien 2014).
-Importantly, our analyses suggest that the fungal associates of these earliest land plants most likely belonged to Mucoromycotina, and not Glomeromycota as previously assumed (Parniske 2008; Smith & read 2008).
+For the small, rootless, leafless plants with simple rhizoid-based absorbing systems that started colonizing the land, the alliance with fungi is hypothesized to have been essential in overcoming major issues of nutrient and water limitation in the absence of existing soils (Kenrick & Crane 1997; Kenrick & Strullu-Derrien 2014).
+Our analyses suggest that the fungal associates of these earliest land plants most likely belonged to Mucoromycotina, and not Glomeromycota, as commonly assumed (Parniske 2008; Smith & read 2008).
 An exclusive association with Mucoromycotina for the root of the land plants received the highest support of all possible mycorrhizal repertoires, for all hypotheses of the relationships between the main land plant lineages.
-Furthermore, our explicit hypothesis tests supported Mucoromycotina over Glomeromycota as the initial gain for the most recent common ancestor of the land plants.
-However, our reconstructions also suggest that a repertoire comprising both Mucoromycotina and Glomeromycotina cannot be ruled out, and we find high rates for transitions in which Glomeromycota are gained and lost in combination with Mucoromycotina (Figure 2), suggesting a versatile scenario for the evolution of association with bot groups.
+Furthermore, our hypothesis tests supported Mucoromycotina over Glomeromycota as the initial gain for the most recent common ancestor of the land plants.
+However, our reconstructions also suggest that a repertoire comprising both Mucoromycotina and Glomeromycotina cannot be ruled out, and we find high rates for transitions in which Glomeromycota are gained and lost in combination with Mucoromycotina (Figure 2), suggesting a versatile scenario for the evolution of association with both groups.

 Mucoromycotina have been recorded in the rhizoids and roots of extant liverworts, hornworts, lycophytes, and ferns, but except for the liverwort lineage Haplomitriopsida they were always found simultaneously with Glomeromycotina (Bidartondo et al. 2011; Desiro et al. 2013; Rimington et al. 2015).
 The association with both fungal lineages was likely also present in the Devonian fossil plant Horneophyton ligneri (Strullu-Derrien et al. 2014), and Field et al. (2015) speculated that the ability to associate with more than one fungal partner was an ancient strategy that allowed the earliest land plants to occupy highly heterogeneous and dynamic environments.
-However, once the association with Mucoromycotina has been lost, reversals are rare (Figure 2) leading to a predominance of strictly Glomeromycotina associations in plants.
-This scenario is dependent on our current understanding of the early diversification of fungi.
+However, this plasticity appears to not be maintained: once association with Mucoromycotina is lost, reversals occur at a low rate (Figure 2) resulting in a predominance of strictly Glomeromycotina associations in extant plants.

+The scenario presented here is contingent on our current understanding of the early diversification of fungi.
 Both Mucoromycotina and Glomeromycota are part of the monophyletic phylum Mucoromycota (Spatafora et al. 2017), and their divergence has been estimated to predate the colonization of land by plants (Chang et al. 2015).
-But given the large uncertainties of the timing of both events an interaction between the common ancestors of both groups remains a possibility.
+However, given the large uncertainties of the timing of both events an interaction between the common ancestors of both groups remains a possibility.
 Under this alternative scenario mycorrhiza formed by Mucoromycotina and Glomeromycota result from a single evolutionary event within fungi.